UjjwalAggarwal-1/Fake-News-Detection-w-BlockChain/README.md

 ## Project Overview

 This project develops a blockchain-based network for detecting fake news, leveraging NLP bases ML models and a consortium of auditors.
-The system operates on a consortium blockchain, enabling anonymous participation for readers to access news and submit nkews items as transactions.
+The system operates on a consortium blockchain, enabling anonymous participation for readers to access news and submit news items as transactions.

 <p align="center">
     <img src="Flowchart Images/ENTER NETWORK-1.jpeg" alt="Alt text" height="400" width="400">